 - "Plagiarism" occurs when a student knowingly represents any idea or work of another person in any academic assignment, test, or examination as their own.
-A common form of plagiarism involves copying and pasting from electronic source materials. - "Cheating" occurs when a student obtains an unfair advantage over other students in the context of reparation or performance of any academic assignment, test, or examination. - "Collusion" occurs when a student knowingly allows their work to be submitted by another student, or allows another student to copy their work.
+A common form of plagiarism involves copying and pasting from electronic source materials or the inappropriate use of AI. - "Cheating" occurs when a student obtains an unfair advantage over other students in the context of preparation or performance of any academic assignment, test, or examination. - "Collusion" occurs when a student knowingly allows their work to be submitted by another student, or allows another student to copy their work.